-The article must be from a professional, peer reviewed scientific journal.
-(If you're not absolutely certain the article you want to review is from a pro journal/source, check with me) You must provide a complete APA style reference for your article.
+Your article must be from a professional, peer reviewed, scientific (research based)journal.
+(If you're not absolutely certain the article you want to review is from a pro journal/source, check with me)

+You must provide a complete APA style reference for your article.
 This must include the full title of the article, the authors, and the journal, book or source for your article.

-Second: The Summary (1page)
+Second: The Summary (1 paragraph)

-The summary should be about a page long complete but condensed version of the article.
+The summary should be a complete but condensed version of the article.
 It should mention each of the main points stated in the article, for instance, if there is a paragraph in the article that discusses the effectiveness of a specific medication for depression, there should be at least one sentence that summarizes that point.